 An annual conference, initiated in 1999 with Roundtable co-founders, Paul Roth and James Bohman.
 The journal Philosophy of the Social Sciences publishes an annual Roundtable special issue.
 Since the inception of the European Network for Philosophy of the Social Sciences in 2011, the North American Roundtable and ENPOSS meet jointly every two years.
 I hosted the first joint meeting at the University of Washington in 2015.

 University of Washington

-Conference website: program, abstracts and keynote podcasts
+Conference website and keynote addresses

 North American Roundtable: PoSS-RT

 European Network for the Philosophy of the Social Sciences: ENPOSS

 SYNTHETIC BIOLOGY IN QUESTION: ASSESSING THE ROLE OF HUMAN AND SOCIAL SCIENTISTS

 A two-day workshop co-organized with Gaymon Bennett, sponsored by Biological Futures in a Globalized World and hosted by the Simpson Center for the Humanities, with support from the Center for Biological Futures (Fred Hutchinson Cancer Research Center).

 University of Washington, Seattle

 MATERIAL CULTURE AS EVIDENCE